-- Increased primary care and preventive services - Less frequent us of acute care and hospital admissions

-- (esp those with Medicare) - Only 5-7% of Medicare recipients receive DSME)
+- Increased primary care and preventive services - Less frequent us of acute care and hospital admissions - More likely to follow best practice recommendations - (esp those with Medicare)Only 5-7% of Medicare recipients - receive DSME)

 Diabetes Care & Education Includes:

 Assessment: Participant's needs are identified.
 Process is led by the participant with assessment of support of specialist.